bruprescott/CTDizzle/MKRZero/UserGuide.md

 |GND|GND|

 TX on one side connects to RX on the other.
 TX should never attach to TX.

-If connecting VCC to VCC, the EC EZO may report undervoltage.
-Testing and calibration may need to be done seperately if this issue continues.
+##### The EC Probe

+The EC Probe is not actively powered.
+Instead, the EC EZO drives a voltage on PRB1.
+As seawater bridges the gap in the probe, current will pass to PRB2 and the EC EZO will be able to calculate conductivity.

 |Atlas-Scientific EC K1.0 Probe|EC EZO|
 |:------------:|:------------:|
 |Red|PRB1|
 |Black|PRB2|

 After you cut the EC probe cable, the lead to PRB orientation does not matter.
+It is important that you make sure that the probe leads do not interact.
+If you are concerned that your pins may short, use a multimeter to check the connectivity.

 Most of the modules can be connected with the standard M/M jumper wire.
 For the temperature and pressure sensors you will need to use some alligator clips to make the proper connections.
 The EC probe will need to connected to the EC circuit via the BNC connector.
 Note that the BNC connector will need to be cut later, but for the bench test and calibration stages, it is okay to leave it on.